Video Monetization

 Using affiliate marketing to monetize your live stream doesn’t guarantee major profits.
 It’s not a predictable revenue stream; people might be more willing to buy products from certain affiliates.

-You’re also at the mercy of the brand changing its affiliate policy—like Amazon, who once slashed commissions from 8% to 3% with little notice.
+You’re also at the mercy of the brand changing its affiliate policy — like Amazon, which once slashed commissions from 8% to 3% with little notice on certain product categories.
+Others, like Amazon Games and luxury beauty products, still pay out 20% and 10%, respectively.

-That said, affiliate programs are a great place to start earning money as a live streamer because they’re low risk.
-As long as the products are relevant to your subscribers, they’ll be happy to hear about—and maybe buy—them.
+That said, affiliate programs are a great place to start earning money as a live streamer because they’re low-risk.
+As long as the products are relevant to your subscribers, they’ll be happy to hear about them, and hopefully go on to buy them.

 Find affiliate opportunities by: